 Things to consider when planting a fall garden

-2. How long does the plant need to mature?
+2. How long does the plant you want to grow need to mature?
 A seed package tells you the days to maturity.
-Note though, that many seed packages have the days to maturity from a transplanting time, meaning that you need to add 3-6 weeks to it, to get a mature seedling to transplant.
+Note that many seed packages have the days to maturity from a transplanting time, meaning that you need to add 3-6 weeks to it, to get a mature seedling to transplant.

 3. How hardy is the plant you are planting?
 It is good to go with plants that do not mind a bit of a frost for the fall crop.
 Plants react very differently to frost.
 For example, spinach, kale, lettuce, etc are cold tolerant.
 That means we can grow spinach much longer than tomatoes that do not tolerate any frost.